 Sec.
 3. Special Payments.

-The chapter, by a two-thirds vote and after written notice has been read at one preceding regular meeting, can require a special payment, in addition to the regular dues, to pay actual expenses.
-A chapter may, at any regular or special meeting thereof, levy a special payment in addition to the regular dues and special dues upon its members for the purpose of erecting, purchasing and furnishing a building or room for the benefit and use of such chapter, or may change the amount of its regular and special dues, provided that written notice setting forth full particulars of such proposed action shall have been mailed to the last-known post office address of each member of such chapter at least ten days prior to such meeting, and the resolution setting forth the proposal shall receive the affirmative vote of two-thirds of the members present at such meeting, and provided, further, that such resolution shall be submitted to and approved by the President & CEO of WoodmenLife.
+The chapter, by a two-thirds vote and after written notice has been read at one preceding regular meeting, can require a special payment to pay actual expenses.
+A chapter may, at any regular or special meeting thereof, levy a special payment upon its members for the purpose of erecting, purchasing and furnishing a building or room for the benefit and use of such chapter, provided that written notice setting forth full particulars of such proposed action shall have been mailed to the last-known post office address of each member of such chapter at least ten days prior to such meeting, and the resolution setting forth the proposal shall receive the affirmative vote of two-thirds of the members present at such meeting, and provided, further, that such resolution shall be submitted to and approved by the President & CEO of WoodmenLife.

-A member, including a member whose certificates are fully paid, who fails or refuses to pay member dues or special payments provided in this section shall be suspended from the chapter, and he/she may not participate in any of the business or social affairs of the chapter, Jurisdiction or National Convention.
+A member, including a member whose certificates are fully paid, who fails or refuses to special payments provided in this section shall be suspended from the chapter, and he/she may not participate in any of the business or social affairs of the chapter, Jurisdiction or National Convention.

 Sec.
 5. Auditing Committee.